Coping With Social Anxiety And The Fear Of Being Judged

 My fear of being judged is negatively affecting my life

 If you're experiencing symptoms of social anxiety disorder, you may not feel comfortable meeting face-to-face to talk with a therapist.
 Through an online platform like BetterHelp, you can participate in therapy treatment from home.
-Some online platforms offer messaging with your therapist, allowing you to ask questions outside of sessions and bring up points you felt nervous to mention during therapy.
+Some online platforms offer asynchronous messaging with your therapist, allowing you to ask questions outside of sessions and bring up points you may have felt too nervous to mention during therapy.

 Takeaway

 Social anxiety disorder is treatable; fear does not necessarily have to control your life.
-Many people can benefit from human connection and the positive results of interacting with others.
+Many people can benefit from human connection and the positive results of interacting with others, and receiving treatment for social anxiety disorder can help you to fully reap these benefits.

 If you live with excessive fear of social interactions or have been diagnosed with social anxiety disorder, consider working with a mental health professional experienced in treating this condition.
-A counselor can help you to become aware of the link between your thoughts, anxiety response, and resulting behaviors to interrupt the anxious cycle and interact with others in the ways you seek.
+A counselor can help you to become aware of the link between your thoughts, your anxiety response, and the resulting behaviors to interrupt the anxious cycle and interact with other people on your terms.

 Seeking to improve your mental health?